Franz Wagner: 2021–22: All-Rookie honors

+2022–24: Steady improvement

 On November 5, 2022, Wagner scored a season-high 31 points and recorded six assists in a 126–123 overtime loss to the Sacramento Kings.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.
-Wagner finished his sophomore season averaging 18.6 points, 4.1 rebounds, and 3.5 assists per game.
+Wagner finished his sophomore season averaging 18.6 points, 4.1 rebounds and 3.5 assists per game.

-On April 27, 2024, Wagner recorded 34 points on 13-of-17 shooting, along with 13 rebounds to lift the Magic to a 112–89 victory in Game 4 as Orlando tied their First Round series with the Cleveland Cavaliers 2–2.
+In his third season, Wagner played 72 games for the Magic, posting career highs across the board with 19.7 points, 5.3 rebounds and 3.7 assists per game.
+On April 27, 2024, Wagner recorded 34 points on 13-of-17 shooting and 13 rebounds, securing his first playoff double-double to lead the Magic to a 112–89 victory over the Cavaliers in Game 4, tying the series 2–2.

+2024–present: Breakthrough

-On July 6, 2024, the Magic signed Wagner to a contract extension.
+On July 6, 2024, the Magic signed Wagner to a contract extension reportedly worth $224 million.

 On November 18, 2024, Wagner earned his first NBA Eastern Conference Player of the Week Award.
 On November 21, Wagner had a season-high 37 points, along with six rebounds, 11 assists, four steals and scored a game-winning three-pointer in a 119–118 victory against the Los Angeles Lakers.
-On December 6, Wagner put up 30 points, five rebounds, five assists, one steal, and one block in a 102–94 loss to the Philadelphia 76ers.
+On December 6, Wagner put up 30 points, five rebounds, five assists, one steal and one block in a 102–94 loss to the Philadelphia 76ers.
 He achieved his third-consecutive 30-point game for the second time in his career, joining Shaquille O'Neal and Tracy McGrady as the only players in Magic franchise history to score at least 30 points in at least three consecutive games multiple times.
 On December 7, 2024, it was announced that Wagner had suffered from a torn right oblique, an injury which teammate Paolo Banchero suffered earlier in the season.
 Wagner returned on January 23, 2025, scoring 20 points in a 101–79 loss against the Portland Trail Blazers.

+On November 22, 2025, Wagner scored a season-high 37 points, grabbed 6 rebounds and dished 7 assists to lead the Magic to a 133–121 win over the New York Knicks.